Dr. Shirley's Web Courses

 AD 1919, March

-Italy lands forces at Antalya to ensure their mandate over southwest Turkey (promised to them for entering WWI on the side of the Entente)
+Italy landed forces at Antalya to ensure their mandate over southwest Turkey which had been promised to them for entering WWI on the side of the Entente

 AD 1919, May 6

-Greek forces, escorted by British and French naval units, occupy Smyrna in reaction to Italian invasion
+Greek forces, escorted by British and French naval units, occupied Smyrna in reaction to Italian invasion

 AD 1919-1922